aeaidev/bpfagent/docs/QUALITY_IMPROVEMENTS.md

 # Code Quality Improvements - Summary

+> **Note:** This document is kept for history.
+It describes the code layout as
+> of the quality-improvements refactor it summarizes; the codebase has since
+> been restructured.
+The current layout is documented in ARCHITECTURE.md and in
+> the README's "Project Structure" section.
+File paths referenced below refer
+> to the pre-restructure layout.

 This document summarizes the quality improvements implemented for the bpfagent project.

 ## Issues Addressed